kubernetes/enhancements/keps/sig-cluster-lifecycle/20190122-Certificates-copy-for-kubeadm-join--control-plane.md

 The new `--certificate-key` will trigger following actions:

-1. The `kubeadm-certs` config will be retrived from the cluster
+1. The `kubeadm-certs` config will be retrieved from the cluster
 2. Cluster certificates will be decrypted using the provided key, and then stored on the disk